Miroslav König: Career

 König began his career with FC Nitra in 1991 but never played any games at the club and moved to FC Spartak Trnava in 1993.
-He impressed during his two season at Spartak and was noticed by ŠK Slovan Bratislava whom he signed for in 1995.
+He impressed during his two seasons with Spartak and was noticed by ŠK Slovan Bratislava for whom he signed in 1995.
 He went on to play over 100 matches for Slovan over five seasons and earned his place in the Slovak national team.
-In 2000, he signed for Swiss giants Grasshopper Club Zürich but failed to make his mark in the first-team and left to join rivals FC Basel he played just one season and went on to play for FC Concordia Basel on loan and FC Zürich before leaving Switzerland for Turkey's Elazığspor in 2003.
-The Czech Republic was König's next destination as he signed for FC Baník Ostrava in 2004 before returning to Slovakia with MŠK Žilina in 2005.
-Greek side Panionios F.C. signed him in 2006 and he retired in the Summer of 2008 after making 31 appearances for the club, at the age of 36.
+In January 2000, he was signed by Swiss giants Grasshopper Club Zürich under head coach Roy Hodgson as back-up goalie for Stefan Huber.
+König signed a two-and-a-half-year contract.
+However, just six months later GC's new coach Hans-Peter Zaugg then opted for Huber and König had to look for a new club.